 To start using TinyMCE for Swing as your new rich text editor, the first step is to obtain a copy of the Integration.

-Contact customer support to discuss how to get started with our latest release.
+Contact Tiny Support to discuss how to get started with our latest release.

 To include our TinyMCE in Swing integration in your Java project just follow the steps below:

 zip file, select all the Java libraries under the

 lib folder and import them into your project.
 This libraries contain everything needed to run our integration.

 The Swing integration allows the user to select the origin of the TinyMCE code: cloud, embedded, or external.

 Cloud deployments pull the latest release of TinyMCE from the channel of your choice.
 Use this option by passing your API key and selecting a release channel.

 Embedded deployments use the version of TinyMCE prepackaged with the current release of the integration.